 I watched Owen Labrie get convicted of statutory rape in the St. Paul's prep school trial in New Hampshire last summer.
-Then I bumped into him on the train.
+Then I bumped into him on the train this week.

 On Monday afternoon, I was riding a train to Boston from Cambridge, Massachusetts, when I bumped into one of the more infamous convicted statutory rapists in America.